 *Some award categories may be combined based on the total number of films accepted in each category.

-The 2023 Anchorage International Film Festival is open to any film that has premiered after January 1, 2021, regardless of content, subject, or origin.
-The film must not have screened or be scheduled to screen on cable or broadcast television in Alaska or any other U.S. state prior to December 31, 2023.
-The film must not be available to stream to the public for free on any streaming platform, including but not limited to YouTube, Vimeo, NY Times OpDocs, websites, etc. Submitting your film to the 2023 AIFF is not a guarantee of selection.
+The 2024 Anchorage International Film Festival is open to any film that has premiered after January 1, 2022, regardless of content, subject, or origin.
+Submitting your film to the 2024 AIFF is not a guarantee of selection.

 The AIFF will not refund any fees if the filmmaker fails to submit the film in the correct category.
 Films submitted without the correct fees or proper submission media may be deemed ineligible at the discretion of the AIFF programming director or executive director.
 The AIFF will not refund any fees if the filmmaker fails to submit a suitable exhibition copy in an acceptable format.